NLO Merging

 As always, the NLO merging weight of the events can be accessed by calling the function double Info::mergingWeightNLO().
 This weight should also be used when printing (or histogramming) events.
 For Merging:doNL3Subt = on, the weight double Info::mergingWeightNLO() is either one or zero (see Appendix E in [Lon13]).

-UNLOPS merging with main88.cc
+UNLOPS merging with main162.cc

 Program flow

-main88.cc can be divided into five steps:
+NL3 merging with main162.cc and main162unlops.cmnd can be divided into five steps:

 1. Estimate the cross section for tree-level and NLO samples after the merging scale cut.